pixelninja/backend_css/README.markdown

 ## Usage

 - Go to System > Preferences, in your Symphony's backend
-- Find the "Backend JavaScriptr" section, type your code inside the textarea
+- Find the "Backend CSS" section, type your code inside the textarea
 - Click "Save", and be happy!

 ---------------------------------------

 ## Notes

-- The file "/backend_javascriptr/assets/custom.js" has to have all permissions ( chmod 777 )!
+- The file "/backend_css/assets/custom.css" has to have all permissions ( chmod 777 )!

 ---------------------------------------